 TGbe editor: Please revise the first two paragraph in 35.9.4.2 as follows:

-An (#11109)R-TWT scheduling AP may schedule at most one quiet interval that overlaps with (#10892)an R-TWT SP.
-Each such quiet interval, referred to as an overlapping quiet interval in this subclause, if scheduled, shall have a duration of 1 TU, and shall start at the same time as the corresponding R-TWT SP.
+An (#11109)R-TWT scheduling AP may schedule at most one quiet interval that overlaps with (#10892)an R-TWT SP. (#10932)Such a quiet interval, referred to as an overlapping quiet interval in this subclause, if scheduled, shall have a duration of 1 TU, and shall start at the same time as the corresponding R-TWT SP.

+(#10933)To protect the start times of one or more R-TWT SPs that belong to one or more periodic or aperiodic R-TWT schedules, the EHT AP may schedule overlapping quiet intervals by transmitting one or more Quiet elements in Beacon and Probe Response frames.
 Overlapping quiet intervals may be scheduled by including one or more Quiet elements in the Beacon and Probe Response frames that the EHT AP transmits.
 An EHT AP affiliated with an AP MLD shall not include in its transmitted Beacon or Probe Response frames any Quiet elements that correspond to overlapping quiet intervals that are scheduled and advertised by other APs affiliated with the same AP MLD (see 35.3.11 (Multi-link procedures for channel switching, extended channel switching, and channel quieting)).